North Valley Stream, New York: Road

 The Southern State Parkway travels through and serves North Valley Stream.
 The Southern State Parkway meanders its way west-to-east within the hamlet, roughly bisecting the hamlet in half.

 Other major roads in North Valley Stream include Central Avenue, Corona Avenue, Dutch Broadway, Fletcher Avenue, and Linden Boulevard.

 Rail

-No rail services pass through North Valley Stream.
-The nearest Long Island Rail Road stations to the hamlet are Valley Stream on the Atlantic Branch and Westwood, and Malverne on the West Hempstead Branch.
+No rail lines pass through North Valley Stream.
+The nearest Long Island Rail Road stations to the hamlet are Valley Stream on the Atlantic Branch, and Westwood & Malverne on the West Hempstead Branch.

 Bus

-The hamlet is served by the n1, n2, n3, n8, and n25 bus routes, which are operated by Nassau Inter-County Express (NICE).
+The hamlet is served by the n1, n2, n3, n8, and n25 bus routes – all of which are operated by Nassau Inter-County Express (NICE).